 There’s a reason you’re uncomfortable talking about your service and the money part.
-Do you know what you’re holding onto that’s getting in the way?
-What would be different if that no longer affected you?
+Do you know what you’re holding onto that gets in the way?
+What would be different if that thought no longer affected you?

 You have to believe in yourself before you can expect anyone else to believe in you.

 Shift your focus by emphasizing the difference you make for your clients.
-They highly value your expertise.
+They highly value your expertise about the financials.
 Money is simply an exchange for your service.

 Increase your self-worth to increase your net worth.
 As a sports psychologist turned business coach, I know your self-worth directly affects your income.
-It’s possible to shift from “not enough” to “more than enough.”
-If asking for the sale feels difficult, I encourage you to schedule a Private “Grow Your Ideal Business” Strategy Session.
+It’s possible to shift from not enough to more than enough.

 Does asking for the sale feels difficult?
 Follow these recommendations for your accounting practice to be successful and grow without burning out.
 Right NOW claim your FREE RESOURCE to attract high value clients who happily pay your fees.